Do contemporary jewellery artists make money from selling their jewellery?

 Loukia Richards of ZLR Betriebsimperium tried to express the same ideas as an invited lecturer at Zimmerhof Symposium 2014.
 Time was not ripe then, but it is now.

-We plan a. to publish a map depicting market alternatives and the optimal use of the artist’s monetary and intellectual capital which we will distribute for FREE during Munich Jewellery Week 2018 and b. to host a series of curated Artist Residencies in Athens – starting in Spring 2018 – combing concept development, specialized workshops, cultural management and curatorial assistence, networking, exhibiting and selling to an international audience.
+We plan a. to publish a map depicting market alternatives and the optimal use of the artist’s monetary and intellectual capital and b. to host a series of curated Artist Residencies in Athens – starting in Spring 2018 – combing concept development, specialized workshops, cultural management and curatorial assistence, networking, exhibiting and selling to an international audience.

 We will give you more information soon!